Ballet Austin Company Dancers

 Joined Company: 2016

-Courtney Holland was born and raised in Toronto, Canada, and at the age of 11 began her professional training at Canada’s National Ballet School.
-After graduating from NBS in 2010, Courtney moved to New York City to continue her training at the Dance Theatre of Harlem on a full scholarship.
-In June 2012, she was a finalist at the Valentina Kozlova International Ballet Competition.
-She was awarded a full scholarship to the Banff Centre’s Professional Dance Program where she appeared as a guest artist in the Arts Summer Festival, performing George Balanchine’s Concerto Barocco and Christopher Wheeldon’s Souvenirs.
-In 2013, Courtney joined Charlotte Ballet II where she performed works by George Balanchine, Dwight Rhoden, Sasha Janes, Mark Diamond and Jean- Pierre Bonnefoux.
-There she had the privilege to perform featured roles in The Nutcracker and the role of the Autumn Fairy in Cinderella, under the direction of Kennedy Center Honoree Patricia McBride.
-Since joining Ballet Austin in 2016, Courtney has had the pleasure of dancing several of Stephen Mills’ ballets as well as works by Septime Webre and Pam Tanowitz.
-She enjoyed performing Justin Peck’s In Creases and was featured in Paul Vasterling’s Peter Pan as Tinker Bell.
-Courtney feels very blessed to have the love and support of her family and is excited for her third season with Ballet Austin.
+Originally from Toronto, Canada, Courtney began her professional training at age 11 at Canada’s National Ballet School and graduated in 2010.
+She continued training at the Dance Theatre of Harlem.
+In 2012, she was a finalist at Valentina Kozlova International Ballet Competition.
+She received a scholarship to the Banff Centre’s Professional Dance Program and appeared as a guest artist in the Arts Summer Festival performing George Balanchine’s Concerto Barocco and Christopher Wheeldon’s Souvenirs.
+In 2013, Courtney joined Charlotte Ballet II where she performed works by George Balanchine, Dwight Rhoden, Sasha Janes, Mark Diamond and Jean- Pierre Bonnefoux, and was featured in The Nutcracker and Cinderella (The Autumn Fairy), directed by Kennedy Center Honoree Patricia McBride.
+At Ballet Austin, Courtney has danced works by Stephen Mills, Septime Webre, Pam Tanowitz and Annabelle Lopez Ochoa.
+She enjoyed performing Justin Peck’s In Creases, Annabelle Lopez Ochoa’s A deux and was featured in Paul Vasterling’s Peter Pan as ‘Tinker Belle’.

 ISABELLA PHILLIPS LYNCH

-BAII: 2018-2021 | Joined Company: 2021
+BA TWO: 2018-2021 | Joined Company: 2021

 Born in Fremont, Calif., Isabella trained at San Francisco Ballet.
 At 15 she continued at Ballet San Jose under José Manuel Carreño where she performed in the U.S. premiere of Alicia Alonso’s Giselle.
 At 17 she joined The New Ballet Studio Company under Dalia Rawson Hughes.
 In fall 2017, she was a trainee with Smuin Ballet.
 Summer training included Joffrey Ballet Chicago, National Ballet of Cuba’s Yoira Esquivel Brito and Amparo Brito, and Ellison Ballet.
-Her Ballet Austin II credits include the Grand Pas from Paquita, Joshua Manculich’s Menagerie, Jimmy Orrante’s Ugly Duckling, and Stephen Mills’ The Nutcracker and Giselle.
+Her Ballet Austin TWO credits include the Grand Pas from Paquita, Joshua Manculich’s Menagerie, Jimmy Orrante’s Ugly Duckling, and Stephen Mills’ The Nutcracker and Giselle.

 ALYSSA MANGUIAT